richarddalves/richarddalves/README.md

 - Studying Rust through *The Rust Programming Language* and other books, courses, practical exercises and real projects
 - Studying JavaScript to broaden my foundations in programming and web development
 - Practicing backend logic and systems-level thinking through guided projects
-- Organizing my learning environment and code in a way that supports long-term retention and clarity
 - Studying foundational math topics to support long-term understanding of computer science

 ---